-Both non-profit and small for-profit agencies are eligible.
+Both non-profits and small for-profit organizations are eligible.
 Preference will be given to for-profit companies with 50 or fewer employees.
 For-profits and non-profits must provide documentation verifying status.
-The Principal Investigator of the project must be a full- time faculty member or paid employee of the organization submitting the proposal.
+The Principal Investigator of the project must be a full-time faculty member or paid employee of the organization submitting the proposal.
+If the applicant is not a paid employee, they must demonstrate that they are part of the company and a listed employee.
 Applications from post-doctoral researchers will not be accepted.
-For questions about eligibility, please contact the Alzheimer's Association at email@example.com.
+For questions about eligibility, please contact the Alzheimer’s Association at firstname.lastname@example.org.

 Submitting a Letter of Intent

 The Letter of Intent (LOI) is a required step in the application process.
 LOIs must be completed online at https://proposalcentral.com.
 First-time users must register and fill out a Professional Profile to begin the application process.
 No hard copies will be accepted.

 All LOIs will be evaluated prior to invitation.
 Only LOIs that meet program specific guidelines will be invited to submit full applications.

 LOIs will be reviewed by a panel of experts with special attention to:

 - Alignment with the research priorities of the T-PEP Program as defined in this RFA